Search the collections

 Letter opener with Royal Victorian Institute for the Blind (RVIB) logo on the front, manufactured by Stokes, circa 1940s-1960s.
 The lighthouse logo featured on the letter opener was ado ...Images: 2

-Alternative Name(s): Button Small metal badge featuring an allegorical female figure of Liberty.
+Alternative Name(s): Button, Pin Small metal badge featuring an allegorical female figure of Liberty.
 It is inscribed 'For France', 'Tasmania', '1918'.
-Made by prolific medal-maker Alfred ...Images: 2
+Made by prolific medal-maker A ...Images: 2

 A bag of 13 buttons (nine large and four small) and two Australia badges removed from Sister Selina Lily (Lil) Mackenzie's World War I nursing uniforms.
 The buttons, manufactured by Sto ...From: Melbourne, Australia Images: 2